ABOUT BIG LEAGUE WEEKEND

 What time do doors open?

-Doors will open two and one-half hours before game time each day.
+Doors will open three hours before game time each day.
 Fans are encouraged to arrive early to watch batting practice, infield workouts and pre-game ceremonies.

 Can I bring my camera to the games?